Catalan independence movement: Opinion polling

 This is a list of recent opinion polling on the subject.
 Most polls are conducted by the Centre d'Estudis d'Opinió, a research institute under the purview of the Catalan government, or the Institut de Ciencès Politiques i Socials, a part of the Autonomous University of Barcelona.
 However newspapers such as La Vanguardia or El Periodico also sometimes conduct polls on the subject.
+According to the latest public opinion survey conducted by the Catalan government’s official public opinion research centre between February and March 2025, 38% of respondents expressed support for independence, marking the lowest recorded level of backing.
+Conversely, opposition to independence peaked during the same period, with 54% of respondents opposing Catalonia’s secession from Spain—the highest number ever recorded.

 Questions about a referendum are listed below if asked, however the ICPS also asked 'Do you want Catalunya to be an independent state or do you prefer to stay part of Spain?', where 'stay part of Spain' regularly performs ~10 points better than 'No' on the referendum question.

 Long-term prospects

 Under Spanish law, lawfully exiting Spain would require the Spanish parliament to amend the constitution.
-It may be difficult for an independent Catalonia to gain international recognition; for example, many countries fail to recognize Kosovo, despite Kosovo having a strong humanitarian claim to independence.
+It may be difficult for an independent Catalonia to gain international recognition; for example, many countries (including Spain) fail to recognize Kosovo, despite Kosovo having a strong humanitarian claim to independence.
 Most of Catalonia's foreign exports go to the European Union; Catalonia would need Spain's permission if it wishes to eventually re-enter the EU following secession.
-Catalonia already runs its own police, schools, healthcare, transport, agriculture, environment policy, municipal governments; other institutions, such as a central bank and a revenue collection service, would have to be rebuilt, possibly losing existing economies of scale.
-Accounting measures vary, but the BBC and The Washington Post cite estimates that in 2014 Catalans may have paid about 10 billion Euros (or about US$12 billion) more in taxes to the State than what it received in exchange.
+Catalonia already runs its own police, schools, healthcare, transport, agriculture, environment policy, and municipal governments.
+Other institutions, such as a central bank and a revenue collection service would have to be rebuilt, possibly losing existing economies of scale.
+Accounting measures vary, but the BBC and The Washington Post cite estimates that in 2014 Catalans may have paid about 10 billion euros (or about US$12 billion) more in taxes to the state than what it received in exchange.
 As of 2014, an independent Catalonia would be the 34th largest economy in the world.
-Should Catalonia secede from Spain, some residents of Val d'Aran (population 10,000) have stated they might break away from Catalonia, although others state that the local identity has only been recognised by the Catalan Government, something the Spanish State never did.
+Should Catalonia secede from Spain, some residents of Val d'Aran (population 10,000) have stated they might break away from Catalonia, although others state that the local identity has only been recognised by the Catalan government, something the Spanish state never did.